cosee/null4j/README.md

 ### Safe Navigation

 Suppose you have some classes that can be nested.
 With let, you can easily reach into them.
+All without worrying about nullpointer exceptions on the way to the desired value.

 ```java
 @Data class Person  { int id; @Nullable Address; }